the-teacher/the_sortable_tree/README.md

 Take files from the gem and put it in your Rails 2 application.

-And fix errors :) You can ask me if you will do it.
+And fix errors :) Ha-Ha-Ha!
+You can ask me if you will do it.

 ### Changelog